Hiroshima Nagasaki: Seventy Years after Atomic Bomb in Modern Warfare.

 still haunt and torment

-the land of reigning emperors with
+land of reigning emperors with

 a history of three thousand years

-of continuous rulership.
+continuous rulership.

-The land of Meiji is yet to recover
+The land of Meiji is yet

-from political, social, and
+from political,

-cultural hemorrhage placed
+cultural hemorrhage

-upon it by Little Boy and Fat Man
+upon it by Little Boy and

 when they visited.

-As Japanese, remember first
+As Japanese, remember

-atomic bomb use in warfare
+atomic bomb use in

 walked through dark road to

-the rebuilt cities of
+the rebuilt

 Hiroshima and Nagasaki;

-even as they have become cities of
+even as they have become

 “culture and prosperity”

-Japanese and humankind want to
+Japanese and humankind

-“re-emphasize the necessity of
+“re-emphasize the

 world peace.”